aave-dao/adi-deploy/DEPLOYMENT.md

 ## Access Control

-The access control scripts consists on deploying the GranularGuardian contract.
-For this you will need to specify:
+The access control scripts consist of deploying the GranularGuardian contract.
+You need to specify the following roles:

-- DEFAULT_ADMIN: This role can set other roles, so should be granted to the executor lvl 1.
+- DEFAULT_ADMIN: This role can set other roles and should be granted to the executor level 1.
 - RETRY_GUARDIAN: This role can retry transactions and envelopes.
-Should be granted to entity with expertise of the system.
-Normally granted to BGD guardian.
+Grant this to an entity with system expertise, typically the BGD guardian.
-- SOLVE_EMERGENCY_GUARDIAN: This role can change ccc configuration on emergency.
-Should be granted to the Aave Governance guardian.
+- SOLVE_EMERGENCY_GUARDIAN: This role can change CCC configuration during emergencies.
+Grant this to the Aave Governance guardian.

 ### Scripts

+Prerequisites: These scripts require prior Governance (executor) and CCC deployment, since Granular Guardian connects directly to CCC.

-To correctly deploy the Granular Guardian you will need to add the network script to:
+To deploy the Granular Guardian correctly, add the network script to:
-(These scripts depend on Governance (executor) to be deployed beforehand.
-It also needs CCC to be deployed, as GG is directly tied with it).

-- [DeployGranularGuardian.s.sol](./scripts/access_control/DeployGranularGuardian.s.sol): Base script that calls the granular guardian base deployment script, passing the CCC.
+- [DeployGranularGuardian.s.sol](./scripts/access_control/DeployGranularGuardian.s.sol): Base script that calls the Granular Guardian base deployment script, passing the CCC.
-- [GranularGuardianNetworkDeploys.s.sol](./scripts/access_control/network_scripts/GranularGuardianNetworkDeploys.s.sol): Script file where the network scripts are added.
-Here you need to define the different addresses for the different roles needed.
+- [GranularGuardianNetworkDeploys.s.sol](./scripts/access_control/network_scripts/GranularGuardianNetworkDeploys.s.sol): Script file where network scripts are added.
+Define the addresses for the different roles here.

 ### Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile.

-- `make deploy_ccc_granular_guardian PROD=true LEDGER=true`: deploy granular guardian.
+- `make deploy_ccc_granular_guardian PROD=true LEDGER=true`: deploy Granular Guardian.

 ## Adapters

-There is one Adapter script for every bridge provider integration.
-For L2 there is the native network adapter (which uses the network native bridging), and for other networks, we have 3rd party bridge providers (CCIP, LZ, HL, Wormhole) which can be used for multiple networks at the same time.
-On these, you will need to make sure the bridging path is supported (by the provider, and configured in the contract side).
+There is one Adapter script per bridge provider integration.
+L2 networks use native network adapters for network-native bridging, while other networks use third-party bridge providers (CCIP, LZ, HL, Wormhole) that can serve multiple networks simultaneously.
+For these providers, ensure the bridging path is supported by the provider and configured on the contract side.
-It is important to note that the adapters need the origin ccc address to be able to accept messages, and the current CCC address to deliver the messages received.
+Adapters require the origin CCC address to accept messages and the current CCC address to deliver received messages.
-For every adapter there can be extra configurations needed, like the GasLimit to be paid on message delivery (in destination network), or different addresses of the bridge providers (used for provider communication).
+Each adapter may need additional configurations, such as the GasLimit for message delivery on the destination network or different bridge provider addresses for provider communication.

 ### Setters

 Once adapters are deployed, the need to be set on both sides of the path, so that the networks are correctly connected.
-- To set the sender adapters, you have to set the pair (origin / destination) adapters, so that CCC knows where to send the messages.
+- To send messages, configure the origin/destination adapter pairs so CCC knows where to send messages.
-- To receive messages, you need to set the receiver adapters (which need the origin CCC to verify that the message has correct origin).
+- To receive messages, set the receiver adapters (which need the origin CCC to verify that messages have the correct origin).

 ### Scripts

 The scripts to deploy the bridge adapters, and set them on CCC are located here:
 (The adapters depend on having deployed CCC in current and origin chain beforehand).

-- [Adapters](./scripts/adapters/): folder containing the adapter deploying scripts.
+- [Adapters](./scripts/adapters/): folder containing adapter deploying scripts.
-- [Set_CCF_Sender_Adapters.s.sol](./scripts/ccc/Set_CCF_Sender_Adapters.s.sol): Script that sets the pair of origin / destination adapters, enabling sending of messages from origin network to destination network.
+- [Set_CCF_Sender_Adapters.s.sol](./scripts/ccc/Set_CCF_Sender_Adapters.s.sol): Script that configures origin/destination adapter pairs, enabling message sending from origin to a destination network.
-- [Set_CCR_Receivers_Adapters.s.sol](./scripts/ccc/Set_CCR_Receivers_Adapters.s.sol): Scripts that sets the receiver adapters.
-These adapters need the correct origin CCC to enable receiving messages from the specified network.
+- [Set_CCR_Receivers_Adapters.s.sol](./scripts/ccc/Set_CCR_Receivers_Adapters.s.sol): SScript that configures receiver adapters.
+These adapters need the correct origin CCC to enable message reception from a specified network.

 ### Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile.

 - `make deploy-optimism-adapters PROD=true LEDGER=true`: deploy optimism bridge adapter (There is one make command for each adapter).
 - `make set-ccf-sender-adapters PROD=true LEDGER=true`: set sender adapters.
-Currently we only need to set adapters on Ethereum, and the voting chains.
+Currently adapters only need to be set on Ethereum and voting chains.
 - `make set-ccr-receiver-adapters PROD=true LEDGER=true`: set receiver adapters.
-All networks should have receiver adapters (either to receive voting results, voting start messages, or payload execution messages).
+All networks should have them to receive voting results, voting start messages, or payload execution messages.

-Remember that for communication to work between two networks, you have to deploy the adapter on the origin network and the destination network.
+Remember that the communication between two networks requires deployment on both origin and destination networks.

 ## Payloads

-On this repository you can also find all the tooling needed to create and test payloads for adding / upgrading aDI.
-The correct flow would be to create this payloads in this repository add the tests, create the diffs (which will show additions / removals) and then use the deployed payload address in the Aave Proposals V3 repository.
+This repository also contains all necessary tooling for creating and testing payloads that add or upgrade aDI.
+The correct workflow:

+1. Create payloads in this repository
+2. Add tests
+3. Generate diffs (showing additions and removals)
+4. Use the deployed payload address in the Aave Proposals V3 repository

 ### Templates

-There are a few templates which help with the most used cases for aDI updates / new paths.
+There are a few templates which help with the most used cases for aDI updates/new paths.
 This are used as inheritance, so that when used you will only need to pass certain previously deployed addresses:

 - [SimpleAddForwarderAdapter](./src/templates/SimpleAddForwarderAdapter.sol): Adds one network to network path, by providing the origin CCC, the origin / destination bridge adapter pair.
 - [SimpleOneToManyAdapterUpdate](./src/templates/SimpleOneToManyAdapterUpdate.sol): Adds a one to many network to network paths. by providing a new origin adapter and multiple destinations.